CONTENTS

 jobs.

-The government increased
+The government increased spending in

-remains troublingly high.
+troublingly high.
 Thousands of people in Saskatchewan are part-time employed

 despite hoping for full-time work.
 And in August underemployment in